 In 1984, the Mint released a gold Eagle to celebrate the Summer Olympics.
 Later in 2003, the Mint released another coin to recognize the first flight of the Wright brothers at Kitty Hawk.
 Both of these coins used pre-1933 gold standards.

-Regardless of which Gold Eagle you encounter, you’ll find the coin a thing of beauty with a interesting past.
+Regardless of which Gold Eagle you encounter, you’ll find the coin a thing of beauty with an interesting past.

-Whether you’re a long-time precious metals collectors, a passionate historian or are just starting to grow a fondness for collecting coins, Garfield Refining is proud to offer the Gold Eagle to all levels of enthusiasts in its online store
+Whether you’re a long-time precious metals collector, a passionate historian, or are just starting to grow a fondness for collecting coins, Garfield Refining is proud to offer the Gold Eagle to all levels of enthusiasts!